This Website

 WORD OF ADVICE

-This website will have a LOT of "Thumbnails" that when clicked on "Pop-Up" into larger images and more information.
+This website will have a LOT of "Thumbnails" for the Cap Guns, that when clicked on "Pop-Up" into larger images and more information.
 If you have your browser set to reject Pop-Ups or your Internet Service Provider is currently set to eliminate Pop-Ups, you are not going to enjoy this website as much as you would like.
-There are hundreds (mostly from people like you) available on this site.
+There are hundreds (mostly from folks like you) on this site.

 A nice pair of Stallion 45s from Pasadena, Texas!
 Aunt Ruth molded the